xianlinbox/daily_practise/databricks/de-databricks-2.md

   not excessively high.
 - Approximate Aggregates:
 - Materialized Views: For frequently queried, complex aggregations, Materialized Views are an excellent choice

+## SQL Warehouses (SQL Endpoint)

+designed to provide a high-performance, cost-effective, and user-friendly experience for SQL analytics and Business Intelligence (BI) workloads.
+They are a distinct compute resource optimized for SQL.

+### Types of SQL Warehouses

+- Serverless SQL Warehouse (Recommended for most cases)
+- Pro SQL Warehouse
+- Classic SQL Warehouse

+Scale Up & Scale Out

+- if the queries are running sequentially then scale up(Size of the cluster from 2X-Small to 4X-Large)
+- if the queries are running concurrently or with more users then scale out(add more clusters).
+- A single cluster can only run up to 10 queries at a time
+- A warehouse can have more than one cluster
+- A single query will not span more than one cluster